petermr/pygetpapers/joss/paper.md

    - PDF - usually includes the whole material but not machine-sectioned
    - HTML . often avaliable on websites
 * supplemental data.
 This is very variable, often as PDF but also raw data files and sometimes zipped.
 It is not systematically arranged but `pygetpapers` allows for some heuristics.
 * figures.
-This is not supported by some repositories and others may require custom code.
+This is not supported by some repositories, and others may require custom code.

 <div class="figure">